-Please complete the first five steps before you submit your IRB application (step 6).
+Please complete the first four steps before you submit your IRB application (step 5).
 Also, please have a look at the IRB FAQs before contacting the IRB with any questions.
 Many of the most common questions are being answered right there.

 Please check HHS guidelines to decide what level of IRB review your research project requires (exempt, expedited, or full).
 Note: All research projects - including those considered "exempt" - require IRB oversight at the University of North Georgia.
 Also, given the complexity of federal, state, professional and institutional mandates, the IRB committee reserves the right to change the level of review as needed.
 Some projects, however, do not constitute research as stipulated in DHHS 45 CFR 46.102(d) and thus do not require IRB review.
 If in doubt, please check the FAQ section and/or contact the IRB chair (firstname.lastname@example.org).

 All applicants, including exempt, must complete CITI* training and provide the certificate of completion with their application.
 Training may be completed in one session or you may return to complete it at a later time.
 You will receive a certificate of completion upon the end of your training.
 The certificate is applicable for 3 years from the date of completion.
 There is no cost for registration.
-Be sure to print the certificate and include it with your complete IRB application package.
-To find the appropriate training module, visit the CITI Training and Certification.
+The IRB's online application portal, IRB Manager, will automatically check for the appropriate CITI training completion for UNG users when applications are submitted.
+Please ensure that your CITI profile is associated with your UNG email (ex.
+FirstName.LastName@ung.edu) for the check to completed in IRB Manager.
+CITI completion certificates for non-UNG researchers can be uploaded to your IRB application in IRB Manager.
+To find the appropriate training course(s), visit the CITI Training and Certification or use the CITI Training Determination Tool in the IRB Application Portal in IRB Manager.

-Unless instructed otherwise, please make sure you have the following things included with your application package:
+Unless instructed otherwise, please make sure you have the following items to include with your application:

 - consent/assent form (IRB Form 3.1)